gwannon/ideasRoleras/Point-n-click/02Rules.md

 \sc

 * No cell phones on the table.
-* If a die falls off the table, all players must stand up, turn around, shout "Ahoy sailors," and toast the DJ.
+* If a die falls off the table, all players must stand up, turn around, shout «Ahoy sailors», and toast the DJ.

 #### Saving the Game

-It's not necessary to explain what "saving the game" is; it's something many video games still do today.
+It's not necessary to explain what «saving the game» is; it's something many video games still do today.
 But we will explain how it applies to this role-playing game.

 This action can only be performed **once per session** and with **all players agreeing**, and it provides several benefits.